CIMA Syllabus Overview

-The 2019 update to the syllabus continues to follow the same structure as the 2015 syllabus.
-There are 3 core pillars (enterprise, performance and financial) spread across 3 assessment levels (operational, management and strategic).
+The CIMA professional level syllabus consists of 3 core pillars, comprising of enterprise, performance and financial, spread across 3 assessment levels (operational, management and strategic).

-There are a total of 12 professional level exams for students to pass including 9 objective test style exams and 3 written case study style exams.
+There are a total of 12 professional level exams for students to pass.
+These include 9 objective test exams and 3 case study exams.

 “When combined with the required practical experience, CIMA qualified members will be capable of supporting and leading their organisations through the challenging environment of constant change.
 The syllabus, assessments and practical experience requirements ensure members are competent in the essential accounting, finance and business-related skills.
 It also provides them with the skills required to lead the finance function in a digital age.” – CIMA 2019 Syllabus Document

-If you have any questions about the CIMA 2019 syllabus, please head to our Discussion Page where you will find our new syllabus discussion board as well as our list of FAQs.
+If you have any questions about the CIMA syllabus, please head to our discussion page where you will find our syllabus discussion board as well as our list of FAQs.

 “Formulate strategy and create conditions for successful implementation…”

 CIMA E3 builds on the insights gained from E1 and E2 about how organisations effectively implement their strategies by aligning their structures, people, process, projects and relationships.
 E3 aims to develop the skills and abilities of the strategic leaders of organisations, enabling them to create the vision and direction for the growth and long-term sustainable success of the organisation.
 This involves successfully managing and leading change within the process of strategy formulation and implementation.